pavitrapai10/MeetHub/README.md

 ## Overview
-**Meet in the Middle**  is a location-based app designed to help users organize meetings and find locations convenient for all attendees.
+**MeetHub**  is a location-based app designed to help users organize meetings and find locations convenient for all attendees.
 The app dynamically suggests midpoint locations such as restaurants and cafes based on the real-time locations of participants.

 The project is developed using React for the frontend, Node.js/Express for the backend, and MongoDB for the database.
 The application integrates Google Maps API for displaying a map component with markers and Google Places API to suggest meeting locations.
 Additionally, OTP-based user authentication is implemented using Twilio.